Affordable Warmth and Safety scheme

 Give a Gift

-Give a Gift supports refugees, asylum seekers, people experiencing poverty and other disadvantaged communities by providing food parcels, support with finding housing and advice, advocacy for clients and other short-term financial assistance.
-Give a Gift shared with us that their team is now more confident and informed when delivering tailored energy advice, supporting with fuel poverty, and identifying hidden needs.
+Give a Gift supports refugees, asylum seekers, people experiencing poverty and other disadvantaged communities by providing food parcels, support with finding housing and advice, advocacy and other short-term financial assistance.
+Staff at the organisation are now more confident and informed when delivering tailored energy advice, supporting with fuel poverty, and identifying hidden needs.

-The training and support from CSE and NGN have significantly enhanced our organisation’s capacity to assist vulnerable households.
+The training and support has significantly enhanced our organisation’s capacity to assist vulnerable households.

 If you have any questions about the scheme, please email ngncommunity@cse.org.uk or call 0117 363 4248.